iiamit/cisotrack/index.md

 For sponsorship information, statistics, and previous sponsor's feedback please contact us.

 ## Past Events
+### RSA Conference 2020
+We plan to hold the second CISO Track during RSA Conference in February 25th, 2020.
+Thanks to the support from Cloudflare, we will hold the track at their offices during the day.

+Applications are closed, and we are fully registered.

+#### Topics ####
+Based on the participant feedback, the topics covered will include:
++ DevOps Security
++ Board Communication
++ Incident and Crisis Management
++ Supply Chain Risk Management
++ SIEM

+The event proceedings will be published here soon.

 ### BSidesLV 2019
 The CISO track has been created in 2019 and was initially run as part of [BSides Las Vegas](https://www.bsideslv.org/ciso-track/).
 The proceedings for the track can be found [here](CISO%20Track%20-%20BSidesLV%202019.pdf).